Moldovan identity card: 2015 Series

 Effective 1 September 2015, a new edition of identity cards was introduced.
 New cards have a slightly different design and are made of polycarbonate.
 The bearer's photograph is now in black-and-white format only.
 The new technology involves the use of laser equipment for imprinting data onto the internal layer of the card.
 This system is based on the use of the next generation materials and equipment, in compliance with European Union directives on document safety.
 New identity cards are being issued in both Electronic (C series) and Non-electronic (B series) version.

 As with previous series, in addition to plastic ID card, a soft paper booklet is issued with the card bearing information on temporary residence (e.g. for students).
 The paper booklet is also used when voting.

 Information on both front and verso sides of the card is written in both Romanian and Russian languages.

 2019 Series

 Effective as of 1 April 2020, the only change in this series relative to the 2015 one is the removal of holders blood type from the back side of the ID card.
+The card also features for the first time a NFC ICAO-compliant biometric chip and logo which stores the bearer's details electronically.